 Beginning July 6th, the West Hills Food Pantry will return to indoor food distribution.
 We will maintain the bi-weekly schedule as listed on the website.
 The time will remain the same as well: 10 am - 1 pm.

 Upon arrival you will be given a menu in your car to choose which items you would like.
 You will then be asked to wait inside your car until a volunteer signals you inside the building.
-We will allow 5 clients inside the building at a time with social distancing measures in place.
 After your order is filled you will be asked to exit the building and volunteers will be available to take your groceries to your car.
 We look forward to continuing to serve you in this altered capacity.

 The above is subject to change in accordance with guidance from the CDC and PA Department of Health as well as the discretion of the food pantry board and volunteers.
 Please visit the website westhillsfoodpantry.org or call 412-262-4930 for any changes that may occur.